curiousoffice/playbook/README.rst

 ~~~~~~~~~~

 -  Hire great talents with experience or potential.
--  Offer talents to Sophilabs as soon as they are required.
+-  Offer talents to sophilabs as soon as they are required.
 -  Generate an excellent reputation and culture so people will aspire to
-   work at Sophilabs.
+   work at sophilabs.

 Scope
 ~~~~~